Air France is investing heavily in upgrading the onboard product and service of its widebody fleet.

 Air France and KLM concluded their merger exactly 10 years ago, setting the model for consolidation of flag carriers in Europe.
 The tie-up was a financial success initially: The Franco-Dutch group became the world’s largest airline group in terms of revenue and moved into the elite league of the world’s most profitable airlines.
 But its story since shows that consolidation is far from solving legacy carriers’ problems.
 The giant group’s fortunes turned and, in ...

 THIS CONTENT REQUIRES SUBSCRIPTION ACCESS

-You must be a paid subscriber to access "Air France-KLM Turnaround Gains Pace With New CEO".
+You must have an Aviation Week Intelligence Network (AWIN) account or subscribe to this Market Briefing to access "Air France-KLM Turnaround Gains Pace With New CEO".

 Current Aviation Week Intelligence Network (AWIN) enterprise and individual members: please go to http://awin.aviationweek.com for access.

 Not currently a subscriber?
 Click on the "Learn More" button below to view subscription offers.